ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_identity_claim_en.md

 })
 ```

 RestClient.sendRawTransaction(hexData, preExec).
-The second parameter decides if it is a pre-execute transaction, which will be executed on the blockchain node and won't have to wait for the consensus.
+The second parameter decides if it is a pre-execute transaction, which will be executed on the blockchain node and won't have to wait for the consensus.We use pre-execute transaction to query data.
 For more info please check the ts SDK API reference.

 The response is like: